k-kyler/minizalo/README.md

 ## NOTE

-We are still working on notification, friend request confirmation, user settings and more...
+We are still working on notifications, friend request confirmation, user settings and more...

 ---